chevere/docs/components/VarDump.md

 ### xd

-Function [xd](https://github.com/chevere/chevere/blob/main/src/Chevere/Components/VarDump/functions.php#L75) is a drop-in replacement for `var_dump` and it prints information about one of more variables to the output stream.
+Function [xd](https://github.com/chevere/chevere/blob/main/src/Chevere/Components/VarDump/functions.php#L75) is a drop-in replacement for `var_dump`.
+It prints information about one or more variables to the output stream.

 ### xdd

-Function [xdd](https://github.com/chevere/chevere/blob/main/src/Chevere/Components/VarDump/functions.php#L101) does the same as `xd`, but it `exit`.
+Function [xdd](https://github.com/chevere/chevere/blob/main/src/Chevere/Components/VarDump/functions.php#L101) does same as `xd`, but with `exit` which halts further execution.

 ### Customizing output stream